 “We asked him ‘for what is this?’ and he said ‘don’t care, sign it, sign it.’”

-From the Slovenian-Croatian border, the group of four was transported in a white van without windows in presence of Croatian police officers.
-After the description of their uniforms, it is most likely that they belong to the Croatian border police and the Croatian Intervention police.
-During the approximately two hours ride, the push-backed people suffered again reckless driving in the van.
+From the Slovenian-Croatian border, the group of 4 was transported in a white van without windows in presence of Croatian police officers.
+From the description of their uniforms, it is most likely that they belong to the Croatian border police and the Croatian Intervention police.
+During the approximately 2-hour ride, the group were again forced to endure reckless driving in the van.
 The van stopped very close to what was described as a “police room”.
-The respondent could not describe the place and the environment further because the van was parked so close to the door that it was almost impossible to recognize something.
+The respondent could not describe the place and the wider environment further because the van was parked so close to the door that it was almost impossible to recognize something.
 They described it as not being part of a police station or a complex of more rooms.
-The room was empty and they had to wait there for four hours.
+The room was empty and they had to wait there for 4 hours.
 Again, they had to sign a paper they could not understand as no translation was provided.

-“They opened the van and say ‘hey go!’ and after 10 or 20 meters they say ‘go faster’ and then like this (makes the sign of hitting with something). – they hit with police stick everywhere on the body.”
+“They opened the van and say ‘hey go!’ and after 10 or 20 meters they say ‘go faster’ and then like this [mimics hitting with something] they hit with police stick everywhere on the body.”